torquetech/demo-package/README.md

 #### Configuration

-- `development_mode` - When set to `True`, tells the component to use a Dockerfile for local development that mounts the app directory and runs the app in watch (live-reload) mode.
+- `development_mode` - When set to `true`, tells the component to use a Dockerfile for local development that mounts the app directory and runs the app in watch (live-reload) mode.
 - `environment` - key/value dictionary of environment variables passed to the docker container.

 #### Code Scaffolding